 It was like that with this wine.
 Epic.
-Romantic.
+Erotic.
 Historic.
 Almonds and honey and second cutting hay* and some kind of incense, maybe turmeric, chamomile and genet.
-Incredible finesse.
+Finesse…but dank.

 Given the nature of the restrictions and history surrounding the appellation, it’s no wonder the vignerons of Chateau Chalon are referred to as auteurs (like Avant Garde film makers).
 It really gives you a sense of the expectation that each wine grower is an artist, cultivating wine with unique and intelligently expressive character.